It is important to understand two things about deconvolution;

 In general, as opposed to any other software, regularization (and deconvolution as a whole) in StarTools is extremely adept at detecting and mitigating noise and artifact propagation, thanks to signal evolution Tracking.
 Regularization in StarTools is wholly driven by per-pixel SNR statistics gathered as you processed the image, thereby avoiding artefact development in low SNR areas, while guaranteeing maximum detail in higher SNR areas.
 In fact, this ability makes applying deconvolution later in your processing a good idea, as Decon will have more "up to date" SNR statistics to work with.
 The closer your image is to completion, the more settled per-pixel SNR measurements will be.
 The latter settled SNR-measurements can than be taken into account by the Regularization algorithm to yield the most appropriate results for your image.

 You can think of this procedure as undoing all changes you made since you started with linear data until the dataset is linear again, then making a modification to the dataset in its linear state, then redoing all those changes you made again - this time starting from modified linear data.
 It's a little bit like time travel and changing the past using knowledge about the future.
+This unique approach to regularization means that deconvolution in StarTools converges to an optimal solution that fits the detected noise levels - it will not - by default - destabilise with more iterations as often seen in other software.

 Deconvolution of planetary, solar and lunar images can be achieved as well by switching 'Image Type' to 'Lunar/Planetary'.
 The difference between 'Deep Space' and 'Lunar/Planetary' mode, is the way reconstructed highlights are treated.
 In the case of the 'Deep Space' setting, reconstructed highlights are allowed to overexpose (like any over-exposing stars in your image).
 In other words, dynamic range of the entire image is not adjusted to accommodate the reconstructed detail.
 However, in the case of a 'Lunar/Planetary' image, reconstructed highlights are allocated additional dynamic range, as to not make them overexpose.
-Note that this assumes there are no prior over-exposing areas in the source image.
+Note that this assumes there are no prior over-exposing areas (such as bright stars) in the source image.

 Planetary, solar and lunar images will require a much less aggressive de-ringing strategy, so the 'Enhanced Deringing' parameter can usually be safely set to 0%.